|

 cover art and frontispiece by Otto Gutfreund

-Boys & Murderers is the first collection of novellas and stories in English translation from Hermann
+Boys & Murderers is the first complete collection in English translation of Hermann Ungar’s novellas and

 Every horror is a social critique for Ungar.
 Through his fiction, he coyly argues that everything would be easier if preordained—if every step forward did not have the potential